Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Evaluation Results

-\mysub{5)} \Energy.
-We estimate the energy consumption of training based on the total execution time multiplied by the processor's consumed power per unit of time.
-The energy consumption of communication can also be calculated based on the total time of transmitting data multiplied by the transmitters' power per unit of time (see Appendix~\ref{app:device_cfgs} for details).
+{\bf 5)} \textbf{\Energy}.
+This is the total execution time multiplied by the processor's consumed power per unit time.
+The energy consumption of communication can also be calculated based on the total time of transmitting data multiplied by the transmitters' power per unit time.
+We set the values for \iots and \aps in our simulations as follows. {We assume a typical \ap to have a CPU frequency of 2GHz, storage capacity of 4GB, power capacity of 1.5mW/MHz with an uplink speed of 10Mbit/s, downlink speed 100Mbit/s, and communication energy of 10W.
+For a typical \iots, we assume a CPU frequency of 100MHz, storage capacity of 5MB, power capacity of 0.05mW/MHz with an uplink speed of 2Mbit/s, downlink speed of 2Mbit/s, and communication energy of 0.0001W.}